Trampoline Home Insurance: What Happens to Your Rates & Coverage

 Does a trampoline automatically increase homeowners insurance?

-Not automatically — but it almost always does once disclosed.
-Most insurers will raise your premium by 5% to 25% annually after learning about a trampoline, though the exact amount depends on your insurer, your location, your policy's current liability limits, and the safety features you have installed.
+Not automatically, but it almost always does once disclosed.
+Most insurers that accept the risk will raise your premium by 10% to 30% annually after learning about a trampoline, though the exact amount depends on your insurer, your location, and the safety features you have installed.
 Some insurers skip the increase and instead exclude trampoline-related coverage or require removal as a condition of continued coverage.

 Can you have a trampoline with homeowners insurance?

 Yes, many insurers will cover homes with trampolines, but there are typically conditions.
 You'll generally need to disclose the trampoline, meet specific safety requirements such as installing a net enclosure and a locked fence, and potentially accept a premium increase.
-Insurers like State Farm, Allstate, and American Family may offer conditional coverage, while others like Lemonade explicitly remove trampoline liability from their policies.
+Insurers like State Farm, Allstate, and American Family often offer conditional coverage, while others may exclude trampoline liability entirely.

 What is a trampoline insurance exclusion?